gandyofthesea/YoutubeMusicLauncher/README.md

 ## How?
 Run the install batch file, and it will arrange the required files and create a desktop shortcut, all you have to do is pin it to the taskbar, and complete the first time setup by clicking, and adding the path to your browser.

+## Required
+Golang needs to be installed
+run "go build" before running the install.bat